-The Company assesses at each reporting date whether there is an indication that a nonfinancial asset, may be impaired.
+The Company assesses at the end of each reporting period whether there is an indication that a non-financial asset, may be impaired.
 If any such an indication exists, or when annual impairment testing for an asset is required, the Company makes an estimate of the asset's recoverable amount.